api3dao/oev-docs/docs/reference/oev-network/searchers/submit-bids.md

       [
-        oevNetworkWallet.address, // The wallet address if the signer doing the bid (public of your private key) bidTopic, // Details of the chain and price feed we want to update encoded keccak256(bidDetails), // The details about the bid, proxy address, condition, price, your deployed multicall and random
+        oevNetworkWallet.address, // The wallet address if the signer doing the bid (public of your private key) bidTopic, // Details of the chain and price feed we want to update encoded keccak256(bidDetails), // The details about the bid, proxy address, condition, price, your deployed multicall and random nonce
       ]
     )
   );